-Over the past year with the development of user generated content and the rise of reviews in particular with exactly how to approach this new form of customer input.
+Over the past year with the development of user generated content and the rise of reviews in particular small businesses have been struggling with exactly how to approach this new form of customer input.
 The more internet aware have embraced the review process and have been using the process for reputation management, quality improvement through the feedback process and customer relation management.
 Certainly for those businesses that have quality as a focus and execute well, having customers so publicly proclaim their virtues can be a very positive thing.

 But most small business lack the time to manage and review all of the possible review sites that might affect them.
 The fragmentation of the IYP market and the growing number of review sites has made the chore ever expanding.
 Typically the recommendation I would make was to choose a site that was locally popular, industry relevant and picked up by Google.
-This advise seemed even more appropriate when it became clear that Google was using review quantity as a factor in Google Maps ranking.
+This advice seemed even more appropriate when it became clear that Google was using review quantity as a factor in Google Maps ranking.
 Some small businesses went beyond just responding to reviews to setting up formal systems to actively encourage reviews that would ultimately show up in Google Maps,

 However over the past 2 months the changing landscape of Google has made this practice more difficult to pursue.
 There are a number of interesting and seemingly related reports of changes in Google’s handling and listing of reviews.